MukundanK/CoverMyMeds-Challenge/README.md

 # Repository contents

 # Acknowledgements
 All the work published in this repository are my own.
-However, I would like to thank Siqi Sun and Ruqaiyah Muhammad with whom I had the wonderful opportunity to collaborate on this project during the course of the bootcamp.
+However, I would like to thank [Siqi Sun](https://github.com/alohasiqi) and [Ruqiah Muhammad](https://github.com/Ruqiah314) with whom I had the wonderful opportunity to collaborate on this project during the course of the bootcamp.
 I am grateful to them for many wonderful discussions and brainstroming sessions!